 Common side effects don't have to be reported.
 If your symptoms worsen, contact your health care provider or go to the closest hospital.

-In rare cases, an individual may have a serious allergic reaction.
-The risks of a serious reaction from a vaccine are minor compared to getting the actual disease.
+In very rare cases, an individual may have a more serious reaction.

 If you're concerned about how you or someone you're caring for looks or feels after a vaccine:

-For information specific to children and adverse events, see the AEFI fact sheet for parents.
+For information specific to children and adverse events, see the adverse events following immunization fact sheet for parents.

 Not all reactions are considered reportable adverse events.
 Most reportable adverse events must be diagnosed by a physician.
-These reactions are marked with an asterisk (*) in section 3 of the adverse event form.
 Some adverse events may need medical treatment.

 The adverse event form involves personal health information.
 Communications by email are not secure and / or protected.
 There is a possibility that information you include in the email can be intercepted in transmission or misdirected.
 Niagara Region Public Health cannot guarantee security with emails.
 Niagara Region Public Health will not send emails that include your personal health information.